 The Council has determined it is eligible for the Employee Retention Credit (ERC) under the Cares Act.
 The Council has elected to treat amounts claimed under the ERC program as an in-substance government grant and the accounting aligned with conditional contributions.
 For calendar year 2020, the ERC provides for refundable tax credits against certain employment taxes up to \$5,000 per employee.
 For calendar year 2021, the credits are up to \$7,000 per employee per quarter.
 The ERC program terminated September 30, 2021.
 Credits are claimed by filing amended employer tax returns.
-At September 30, 2021, the Council has recorded a receivable of \$993,661 and other income of \$943,978, net of related fees of \$49,683.
+At September 30, 2021, the Council had recorded a receivable of \$993,661 and other income of \$943,978, net of related fees of \$49,683.
 These amounts are included in the accompanying statements of financial position and statements of activities as of and for the year ended September 30, 2021.
+At September 30, 2022, \$586,945 of the original receivable amount remains to be collected.